 How dental disease in pets develops

 A build-up of bacteria, food particles and saliva on the teeth forms plaque.
 Plaque, if not removed, will calcify into tartar or calculus and appears as a yellow-brown material on your pet's teeth.
+Dental disease in many pets has the potential to shorten your pet's life span

 Over time the bacterial infection in tartar causes irreversible damage to occur.
 These include:

-- Destruction of supportive tissues and bone, resulting in red gums, bad breath and loosening of teeth.
+- Destruction of supportive tissues and bone, resulting in red gums, bad breath and loosening of teeth

-- Unnecessary tooth loss, gum infection and pain.
+- Tooth loss, gum infection and pain.

 How do I know if my pet has dental disease?